 Mazrekaj, D., Palmaccio, S., & De Witte, K. Research on children with LGBTQ parents: Challenges and a way forward.
 In G. Kaufman, M. Stambolis-Ruhstorfer, S. Roberts, & B. Ralph (Eds) Research Handbook on the Sociology of Gender.
 Edward Elgar Publishing Ltd (2024).

 Abstract.
 Although most studies suggest that children from same-sex families perform at least as well as children from different-sex families in childhood or adolescence, data limitations have prevented investigation of how children from same-sex families perform in adulthood.
 Using Dutch longitudinal tax registers, we offer the first population-based evidence on how young adults from same-sex families fare when entering the labor market after finishing their education.
-We observe 309,832 young adults who are no longer in education in their early adulthood, of which 646 are from same-sex families.
-Our results suggest that young adults who lived in a same-sex family perform just as well early on the labor market as young adults from different-sex families.
-However, we also find considerable differences by the time spent in a same-sex family.
-Young adults raised by same-sex parents from birth are more employed in part-time occupations and more often choose industries dominated by the opposite sex.
+We observe 381,125 young adults who are no longer in education at age 25, of which 760 are from same-sex families.
+Our results suggest that young adults who lived in a same-sex family earn just as much, are equally employed, and have equal probability of being full-time employed as young adults from different-sex families.
+We also find that especially young adults raised by same-sex parents from birth more often choose industries dominated by the opposite sex.
+These findings suggest that children of same-sex parents do well on the labor market, and are less inclined to follow traditional gender norms when choosing occupations.

 The effect of the birth of a halfsibling and the presence of stepsiblings on children's educational achievements (with Deni Mazrekaj and Kristof De Witte).